LGBTQ Democrats of NC President’s Council

 Arsidez’s experience as a Campus Field Organizer with the NC Democratic Coordinated Campaign illustrates his willingness to work tirelessly with attention to detail to reach college students and get them involved.
 He both cold-called and physically met with individuals to cultivate meaningful relationships and expand reach.
 Throughout the campaign he took proactive initiative to create a team structure that effectively and efficiently exceeded goals.
 He is also adept at multitasking to an extreme level as well as quickly engaging college students through social media platforms.
 He registered over 1,300 students to vote within three months.
 Arsidez has organized events on more than 10 campuses across the state; with a logged over 25,000 direct voter contact attempts into the NC voter file since 2016.
 Currently he works with the League of Conservation Voters in Raleigh as an Organizer.

 Arsidez sought to serve as VP of College Outreach because he’s passionate about getting more college students involved in the political process.
 He learned how to organize in college, and wants other students to be afforded the same opportunities he was so lucky to have.
 He believes that mentoring student leaders and building personal relationships are the most effective ways to grow the number of students involved in our organization.
 He is excited for this opportunity to empower students and appreciates our support.

-VP of College Outreach
+VP for College/University Outreach